astropy/astropy/docs/visualization/wcsaxes/overlays.rst

 Spherical patches
 *****************

 In the case where you are making a plot of a celestial image, and want to plot a circle that represents the area within a certain angle of a longitude/latitude, the `~matplotlib.patches.Circle` patch is not appropriate, since it will result in a distorted shape (because longitude is not the same as the angle on the sky).
-For this use case, you can instead use `~astropy.visualization.wcsaxes.SphericalCircle`, which takes a tuple of `~astropy.units.Quantity` as the input, and a `~astropy.units.Quantity` as the radius:
+For this use case, you can instead use `~astropy.visualization.wcsaxes.SphericalCircle`, which takes a tuple of `~astropy.units.Quantity` or a `~astropy.coordinates.SkyCoord` object as the input, and a `~astropy.units.Quantity` as the radius:

 .. plot::
    :context: reset